pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/using-the-api/index.md

 Serving on port 8000...
 ```

-Now, we'll try curling the `id` endpoint.
+Now, we'll try CURLing the `id` endpoint.
 Open a new terminal and run this
 command:

 ```bash